Mitigation Information Portal

 Grants for distribution system equipment

 Partner with ODNR Floodplain Management Program to develop educational information for floodplain managers and the manufactured home community on the Manufactured Homes Program.
+2025 SA- Ongoing development of educational materials.
+MHP has been added to the monthly ODNR training email list.
+In communication with Alicia Silverio, CFM, Program Manager/NFIP State Coordinator for specialized training in the future.

 Ensure that federally-funded housing, community development, and economic development programs administered by the Ohio Development Services Agency are conducted in accordance with state and local floodplain management regulations.

 Work with industry to ensure a streamlined and consumer-focused claim filing and premium payment process during and after a disaster event.
+2025 Status Update- Maintained as ongoing.

 Monitor the uptake of flood insurance on the private insurance market.
+2025 Status Update- Maintained as ongoing.

 Empower Ohioans with educational toolkits that will help them better understand hazard risks, insurance needs, and disaster preparedness.
+2025 Status Update- Maintained as ongoing.

 Meet and maintain metrics for Proficient Status outlined in federal Tiered State Framework (TSF).
 TSF evaluations due every three years.
 Next submission is 2026.
+2025 SA- The FMP will complete & submit the TSF in the next year for revaluation.
+The FMP develops & implements an annual workplan that aligns with TSF Proficient Tier.

 OPWC will continue to incorporate hazard mitigation principles into emergency projects whenever possible.
+2025 Status Update- No changes.

 Limit construction or assist with relocation of electrical substations, distribution, and transmission lines in flood prone areas that serve critical infrastructure customers